Undoubtedly, many of the most pressing challenges of our age relate to changes in human population.

 Many people believe that the world is overpopulated and that population growth is causing significant social, economic and environmental harm.
 However, countries with low rates of population growth are struggling to cope with ageing populations and shrinking workforces.

-Key themes of the colloquium will include:
+Key themes of the colloquium included:

 - The morality of birth: why do people decide to have children and what role can, and should, morality play in such decisions?